 - Space Out: Confirm clothes aren’t bunched together.
 This helps air circulate better, speeding up drying without damaging the fabric.

-- Rotate: Occasionally turn the garments to confirm even drying, giving hope that each piece retains its ideal form and softness.
+- Rotate: Occasionally turn the garments to confirm even drying, hoping each piece retains its ideal form and softness.

 Should Clothes Be Dried in Direct Sunlight or Shade

-When it comes to your little one’s garments, particularly baby’s clothes, it’s best to wash them with non-bio detergent and dry them in the shade.
-The intense heat from direct sunlight can be harsh on the fibre of a baby’s clothes, causing them to wear out faster.
+When it comes to your little one’s garments, particularly babies’ clothes, it’s best to wash them with non-bio detergent and dry them in the shade.
+The intense heat from direct sunlight can be harsh on the fibres of a baby’s clothes, causing them to wear out faster.

-It’s always best to choose a cooler, shaded area which protects the fabric and preserves the colour.
+Choosing a cooler, shaded area that protects the fabric and preserves the colour is always best.
 Whether you would dry heavier items like towels in the sun is up to you, but for delicate baby clothes, shade is always best.

 This way, children learn to care for their clothes properly, extending their lifespan and keeping them looking great.

-How Can Kids Organize a Laundry Basket Efficiently
+How Can Kids Organise a Laundry Basket Efficiently

-- Sort by Color: Teach them to separate whites, darks, and colors to avoid any mishaps, especially when it’s time to wash your baby’s delicate outfits.
+- Sort by Colour: Teach them to separate whites, darks, and colours to avoid any mishaps, especially when it’s time to wash your baby’s delicate outfits.

 - Dedicate a Section for Baby’s Clothes: Since it’s best to wash baby’s clothes separately, allocate a specific section in the basket for your little one’s garments.